Lansoprazole (By mouth)

 - Capsule: Swallow the capsule whole.
 Do not break, crush, or chew it.

-- If you cannot swallow the capsule, you may open it and spill the contents onto 1 tablespoon of applesauce, Ensure® pudding, cottage cheese, yogurt, or strained pears.
-You may also use 60 mL (1/4 cup) apple juice, orange juice, or tomato juice.
-Swallow this mixture right away.
-Do not chew or crush the granules.
+- If you cannot swallow the capsule, you may open it and put the contents onto 1 tablespoon of applesauce, Ensure® pudding, cottage cheese, yogurt, or strained pears.
+You may also use 60 mL (1/4 cup) apple, orange, or tomato juice.
+Swallow this mixture right away without chewing.
 If you used juice, refill the cup 2 more times with juice and drink the remaining mixture.

-- Oral tablet: Dry your hands before you handle the tablet.
+- Tablet: Dry your hands before you handle the tablet.
 Do not crush, chew, break, or cut the tablet.
-Place the tablet on your tongue, with or without water, and allow it to dissolve.
+Place the tablet on your tongue and allow it to dissolve.
 Swallow the particles right away.

-- Oral tablet with an oral syringe: Dry your hands before you handle the tablet.
+- Tablet with an oral syringe: Dry your hands before you handle the tablet.
 Do not crush, chew, break, or cut the tablet.

 - 15-milligram tablet: Place the tablet in the oral syringe and add 4 mL (1 teaspoon) of water.